 5.4.
-Expected Results
+Expected results

-396. General expected results are summarized in the following paragraphs for each sector.
+285. General expected results are summarized below for each sector.
 Note that Annex 3 provides more detailed information on expected results for each proposed activity.

-- 397. Adaptation actions in the agriculture sector can be viewed as either offering short-term or long-term benefits.
+286. Benefits from adaptation actions in the agriculture sector can be viewed as either offering short-term or long-term.
 Actions that offer short-term benefits are those that improve resilience to extreme events or those that improve the enabling environment and governance framework to facilitate more effective adaptation in the future.
-Actions offering longer-term benefits are linked to agricultural assets, which frequently have long life spans and include amendments to existing or planned assets to ensure climate resilience (for instance, improved water management and renovating the irrigation infrastructure, leading to efficient use of irrigation water and conservation of soil moisture). - 398.
-Results can also be viewed in terms of the wider socioeconomic or environmental benefits that actions offer.
-For instance, developing better and improved early warning systems would contribute to farmers being able to foresee the costs for protecting agricultural products as well as to respond in an efficient manner to unfavorable climatic events, thus reducing the loss of crops and livestock due to droughts, floods, or other weather extreme events.
+Actions offering longer-term benefits are linked to agricultural assets, which frequently have long life spans, and include amendments to existing or planned assets to ensure climate resilience (for instance, improved water management and renovating the irrigation infrastructure, leading to efficient use of irrigation water and conservation of soil moisture).

+287. Results can also be viewed in terms of the wider socioeconomic or environmental benefits that actions offer.
+For instance, developing better and improved early warning systems would contribute to farmers being able to foresee the costs for protecting agricultural products as well as to respond in an efficient manner to unfavorable climatic events, thus reducing the loss of crops and livestock due to droughts, floods, or other weather extreme event.
 Saving costs will help to stabilize the income and revenues for farmers.

-399. The adaptation options identified in this strategy are seen as having cost-effective socioeconomic benefits.
-These are derived from the structural and functional links between the conservation and restoration of BD&ES services and the yield of ecosystem services that can be used for CCA.
+288. The adaptation options identified in this strategy are seen as having cost-effective socioeconomic benefits.
+These are derived from the structural and functional links between the conservation and restoration of biodiversity and ecosystems services and the yield of ecosystem services that can be used for climate change adaptation.
 The feedback loop between anthropogenic pressures and benefits of the ecosystems services is key to adaptive management.
-Increases in pollution, fragmentation, extended changes in land use, and climate change decrease the provision of ecosystems' services and hence, also human well-being and economic development.
+Increases in pollution, fragmentation, extended changes in land use, and climate change decrease the provision of ecosystems services and hence, also human wellbeing and economic development.
 In contrast, reduction of pressures, combined with ecosystem conservation or restoration, can support adaptation and provide for economic growth and social benefits accessible to the local communities at lower cost.